FRINXio/frinxio.github.io/frinx-uniconfig/user-guide/uniconfig-operations/subtree-manager/rpc_calculate-subtree-git-like-diff/readme.md

 RPC input contains data-tree paths ('source-path' and 'target-path') and data locations ('source-datastore' and 'target-datastore').
-Data location is the enumeration of two possible values 'OPERATIONAL' and 'CONFIGURATION'.
+Data location is the enumeration of two possible values, 'OPERATIONAL' and 'CONFIGURATION'.
 The default value of 'source-datastore' is 'OPERATIONAL' and default value of 'target-datastore' is 'CONFIGURATION'.

-The output of the RPC contains differences between source and target subtrees formatted in a git-like style.
+RPC output contains differences between source and target subtrees formatted in a git-like style.
 The changes are grouped by root entities in the configuration.

 ![RPC calculate-subtree-git-like-diff](RPC_calculate-subtree-git-like-diff-RPC_calculate_subtree_git_like_diff.svg)

 ## RPC Examples

-### Successful example: computed difference
+### Successful example: Computed difference

-RPC calculate-subtree-git-like-diff input has path to two interfaces that are on different nodes.
+RPC calculate-subtree-git-like-diff input includes the path to two interfaces on different nodes.
 Both data locations are placed in the CONFIGURATION datastore.
 Output contains a list of all the changes.
 Multiple changes that occur under the same root element are merged together.